N4IR0/new-classpage/README.md

 ## Description | What it does

-This software can be use to easily display timetables, homeworks and tests.
-It is build for a two group block system wich is pretty uselly in a German vocational school.
+This software can be used to easily display timetables, homeworks and tests.
+It is build for a two group block system wich is pretty usually in a German vocational school.

 ###### What it exacly does: